DFHack/dfhack/docs/Scripts.rst

 autounsuspend
 =============
-Automatically unsuspend construction jobs, on a recurring basis.
+Automatically unsuspend jobs in workshops, on a recurring basis.
 See `scripts/unsuspend` for one-off use, or `plugins/resume` ``all``.

 ban-cooking